NullDev/nulldev.org/blog/posts/what-if-networks-are-rings.md

 - subnets
 - number-systems
 ---
 We can think differently about networks and subnets using modular arithmetic.
+Should we?
+Probably not.

 ---

 # What if networks are just rings?

 IP addresses look like boring dotted decimals: `192.168.1.1`, `10.0.0.42`, `8.8.8.8`.
 But under the hood, networking is pure binary.
 And binary means math.
+And math means we can do cursed stuff.

 In fact: